Pathologie-UK-Essen/nngm_vep_annotate/README.md

 ### Setup a cronjob by calling

-To initialize a conda environment and setup a cronjob executeing the workflow once an hour call:
+To initialize a conda environment and setup a cronjob executing the workflow once an hour call:

 `sh ./init_cronjob.sh`